 Eric Burkes, M.A. |Manager of Operations and Communications

 Eric Burkes received his Master of Arts in Professional Writing from the University of Massachusetts at Dartmouth.
 He has experience with several aspects of writing, including grant writing, technical writing and proofreading, as well as writing for internal and external communications.

 Following his graduate studies, he served for three years as a Lead Teacher in an Afterschool program where he promoted the social, emotional, physical and cognitive development of children in K-8th grade.
 Eric also has previous early childhood experience serving as an Administrative Assistant at Somerville Early Head Start.
 He completed his Bachelor of Science in Communication with a concentration in Public Relations at Boston University.
+Eric is a co-researcher and co-editor of the Massachusetts Department of Higher Education’s report Bridges & Barriers: A Survey of Massachusetts College Access & Success Programs (Jennings, Burkes, Bernard, Mann & Faude).
 Eric can be reached via phone at 617-879-1064 or our contact form.

 Emily Potts Callejas, Ed.M. | Infant/Early Childhood Mental Health Content Manager

-Catherine Wakely is the Training Data and Evaluation Assisstant at Connected Beginnings, where she joined the staff in 2011.
+Catherine Wakely is the Training and Technology Specialist at Connected Beginnings, where she joined the staff in 2011.
 She got her B.S. in Animal Science from The University of Maine where she also worked for several years as an IT support consultant.
 She has also worked as an operations coordinator at Sun Life Financial.
 Catherine can be reached via phone at 617-879-1465 or our contact form.